-Use your fingers to blend it in and dip your fingers in water to get a fine blend.
+Use your fingers to blend it in and then dip your fingers in little water to get a finer blend.

 Remember to check from the outside of the bottle as well, to see whether the seam is visible.
 Keep blending until both seams disappear.